dbt-labs/docs.getdbt.com/website/docs/guides/sl-snowflake-qs.md

 ### Add staging models
 [Staging models](/best-practices/how-we-structure/2-staging) are the first transformation step in dbt.
 They clean and prepare your raw data, making it ready for more complex transformations and analyses.
 Follow these steps to add your staging models to your project.

-1. Create the file `models/staging/jaffle_shop/stg_customers.sql`.
+1. In the `staging/jaffle_shop` sub-directory, create the file `stg_customers.sql`.
 Or, you can use the **Generate model** button to create a new model file for each source.
 2. Copy the following query into the file and click **Save**.

 ```sql